wearefrank/frank-runner/README.md

 * "XML Language Support by Red Hat", by Red Hat.
 * "XML Tools" by Josh Johnson.

+These plugins may require Java 8.
+VSCode may show you a button that installs the Red Hat OpenJDK for you.
+Alternatively, you may follow the instructions of https://code.visualstudio.com/docs/java/java-tutorial.
+To use your Java installation, you need to have environment variable ``JAVA_HOME`` and its value should point to your Java installation.

 Choose one of the methods described in the sections below to run the build.xml and/or restart.bat in your project.
 See section [Installation](#installation) for more information on the build.xml and restart.bat and how to add them to